 Finding your first job as a product manager is just like the ever frustrating chicken and egg problem of getting your first job.
 Companies like to hire people with prior product management experience and it’s hard to get prior experience without first getting hired.
-We’ve compiled some advice on how to circumvent that Catch 22 coming from outside of the industry:
+Here is some of our best advice (compiled from years of speaking to candidates trying to break into the industry as well as from our own successful experiences) around landing a job as a product manager.

 One of the best ways to demonstrate your interest in product management is to work on a side project that gives you the experience in shipping a product.
 A side project could be anything from a tangible iPhone app, wireframe, or even powerpoint case study.
 You could volunteer to help a non-profit or small business or you could just do some research on a company’s current product / service and show how you might improve it.

 For example, when applying to a small education tech start-up for a PM role, I did a short case study where I went out to target customers (who I felt accurately represented the startup’s direct customers) and surveyed them about their problems in education space.
 I synthesized all the responses into a few key user needs and brainstormed a few potential solutions.

 Another example of a “side project” you could do is join a Startup Weekend in your local area.
 Startup Weekend is a weekend long experience where teams (technical and non-technical) get together and work on on customer development, idea validation, and build a minimum viable product which they then pitch to a panel of experts on the final day.
 It’s a great experience to develop product management skills and in general work with people of different backgrounds to ship a product on a deadline.